Pico Polaco

-Pico Polaco is a mountain located in Argentina with a height of 5950 m.
+Pico Polaco (lit.
+Polish Peak) is a mountain located in Argentina with a height of 5950 m.
 It is located at Calingasta Department, San Juan Province, at the Cordillera de la Ramada.

+Name

+The name was given to the peak following the first documented attempt at first ascent, after the Polish climbers (who were the first explorers) in honor of their achievements within the Cordillera de la Ramada.
+The Polish expedition referred to the mountain as Innominata ("Unnamed") or "Cerro N".

 Location

 It is located at Calingasta Department, San Juan Province, at the Cordillera de la Ramada.
-The name was given to the peak following the first ascent, after the Polish climbers (who were the first explorers) in honor of their achievements within the Cordillera de la Ramada.
-The Polish expedition referred to the mountain as Innominata ("Unnamed").